 All medicines have risks and benefits.
 Your doctor has weighed the risks of you using ADVATE against the benefits they expect it will have for you.

-If you have any concerns about having this medicine ask your doctor or pharmacist.
+If you have any concerns about taking this medicine ask your doctor or pharmacist.

-What is ADVATE
+What is ADVATE used for